How to Block Apps That Work Against Your Wallet

 Websites and apps blocked by the Shopping category filter

-4. Add any other apps you wish to block: If there is an app or website that you want to block that is not included in the category filter list, you can simply add it by tapping Add Block, entering the app URL, and hitting Add.
+4. Add any other websites you wish to block: If there is a website that you want to block that is not included in the category filter list, you can simply add it by tapping Add A Website to Block, entering the app URL, and hitting Add.

 5. Create your recurring block schedule: Now all that is left is to create a recurring block that limits your access to those apps during specific times.
-First, tap the Sessions tab and select Schedule a session.
+First, tap the Star Session tab and select Recurring at the top of the screen.
+Select the blocklist(s) and device(s) you want to include.

-6. Decide how long you want your blocks to last: Next, name your schedule, and select the start and end times for your recurring block sessions.
+6. Decide how long you want your blocks to last: Next, select the start and end times for your recurring block session.

-(TIP: If you want to completely block access to delivery and shopping apps during certain days, simply start and end your block session at 12:00 AM)
+(TIP: If you want to completely block access to delivery and shopping apps during certain days, simply toggle on All Day)

 7. Select when you want your block to recur: Finally, select the days you want your block session to repeat and which devices you want to include in your recurring block.

-Once you’re happy with your schedule, tap Save.
+Once you’re happy with your schedule, tap give it a name and tap Create Recurring Session.

 Now with your block schedule set, you’re armed against any potential lapses in self-control that might work against your wallet and waistline!